 A fun dining concept is the Budd Dairy Food Hall, a renovated dairy production house, which has a rotating roster of chefs cooking up diverse food options, from Filipino street food and pizza to Southern fare and tacos.

 Your best bets for an elegant or celebratory dinner are Jeff Ruby's Steakhouse near the Arena District, and Hyde Park Prime Steakhouse located on the Short North Cap.

 Dining in Columbus is not complete without at least trying one of the iconic food venues in the city.
 Pick from dozens of cuisine options from vendors in the North Market, head to German Village for a classic Schmidt's cream puff, or take on the Thurmanator Challenge at Thurman Café.

 The ethnic food scene in Columbus continues to expand, with restaurants around the city that represent more than 40 ethnicities.
 You can take a food tour to sample a variety, or plan a night or two for something different and try Nigerian, Mexican, or Somalian specialties.

 Be sure to cap off any dinner with a scoop of Jeni's Splendid Ice Cream, available in several locations downtown.
 The hometown favorite ice-cream shop got its humble start in the North Market and rose to international fame with its unique flavors and farm-sourced ingredients.

 For some food off the beaten path, why not track down one of the 200 food trucks rolling throughout the city and try something new, like gourmet mac and cheese, soul food, or a cool twist on comfort food.
-You might also want to indulge in an ethnic dish from one of the local restaurants representing more than 40 ethnicities in the city.

 More Related Articles on PlanetWare.com